bradonomics/bradonomics.com/_pages/now.md

     url: /
 ---

-I'm looking for work---a full time position.
-I'd prefer back-end development work with Python or even a Linux System Admin position.
-My experience in both those is minimal so it'd probably be a junior role.
-That's not to say I've turned my back on WordPress and Jekyll, I'd gladly take a position working with these.
-If you know anyone looking for a developer with an eclectic skill set, send them to my [LinkedIn profile](https://www.linkedin.com/in/brad-west-a0baab31) or if they're old school, pass them [my PDF resume](/brad-west-v5.2.pdf).
+I'm looking for work.
+I'd prefer to work with Jekyll, but WordPress is cool too.
+I'm looking for a remote position so I can stay in Alabama with my family.
+If you know anyone looking for a developer with an eclectic skill set, send them to my [LinkedIn profile](https://www.linkedin.com/in/brad-west-a0baab31) or if they're old school, pass them [my PDF resume](/brad-west-v5.3.pdf).

-<p class="entry-meta">Updated <time class="entry-time" itemprop="datePublished">January 17, 2017</time>.</p>
+<p class="entry-meta">Updated <time class="entry-time" itemprop="datePublished">February 9, 2017</time>.</p>